vitelasso/mspaint_bloc/README.md

 In order to show the BLoC capabilities the "bloc_test" plugin was used and a couple of tests were created to check the PainterBloc.
 Just a Proof of Concept to show the testing skills in Flutter.

+Regarding Manual Testings, the app was tested in an Android Virtual Emulator (Pixel 2), using Genymotion.